Holmusk/holmusk.github.io/blog/2021-11-30-Building-a-Centralized-Annotated-Database.md

 ---
 title: Building a Centralized Annotated Database
 author: Punya Modi
 description: What is the need to create a centralized annotated database?
-What advantages can it pose?
+What advantages can it offer?
 tags: Machine Learning =
 ---